Joseph Smith Trial, Trial of Joseph Smith, Joseph Smith on Trial by Rich Kelsey showing a history of Mormon false teaching

 “Mormonism, as it is called, must stand or fall on the story of Joseph Smith.
 He was either a prophet of God, divinely called, properly appointed and commissioned, or he was one of the biggest frauds this world has ever seen.
 There is no middle ground. …the doctrines of an impostor cannot be made to harmonize in all particulars with divine truth.
 If his claims and declarations were built upon fraud and deceit, there would appear many errors and contradictions, which would be easy to detect.”
 (Doctrines of Salvation, Joseph Fielding Smith, 1954, vol. 1, p.
 188)

 Bringing Forth the Book of Mormon:

-· On September 21, 1823, Joseph Smith supposedly has his second vision and is told of the golden plates.
+· On September 21, 1823, Joseph Smith supposedly has his bedroom vision and is told of the golden plates.

 · The next day, September 22, 1823, Smith goes to a nearby hill and finds the plates.

 · Four years later, on September 22, 1827, the Angel Moroni allows Smith to obtain the plates.

 · In December of 1827 Joseph’s wife Emma and her brother Reuben start translating an early Book of Mormon manuscript.